 They are quite nervous snakes and are quick to disappear when approached.
 If they are picked up they will infrequently strike, but will emit a musk from their cloacal glands.

 Similar Species: In the Eastern United States, the closely related Common Gartersnake (Thamnophis sirtalis) is the species most easily confused with the Eastern Ribbon Snake (Thamnophis sauitus).
 Gartersnakes also posses three longitudinal stripes, but the two lateral stripes are confined to the second and third rows of dorsal scales.
 Also, the upper lip (labial) scales typically are patterned and have dark edges, while the Eastern Ribbon Snake has pale un-patterned lip (labial) scales.
-Crawfish snakes may also bare resemblance to Ribbon Snakes, but they lack a life dorsal stripe extending the length of the snake and they also have shorter tails.
+Crawfish snakes may also bare resemblance to Ribbon Snakes, but they lack a dorsal stripe and also have shorter tails.

 Distribution: The Eastern Ribbonsnake occurs east of the Mississippi River and found almost anywhere except the higher elevations in the Appalachians.
 The range extends from Maine to Florida, over to eastern Louisiana, up into Michigan and Southern Ontario.